stackbit-projects/super-zucchini-00024/src/pages/index.md

     feature_padding_vert: small
     background_color: primary
   - title: 'Send your mail in 4 easy steps :'
-    content: >
-      1. Upload your PDF, just as you would like to be posted in the letter

-      2. Fill in address details, the return and destination address

-      3. Confirm your purchase

-      4. Congrats, You just sent mail !
-We will print, stamp and send your letter
+    content: "1.
+Upload your PDF, just as you would like to be posted in the letter\n\n2.
+Fill in address details, the return and destination address (Canada only \U0001F1E8\U0001F1E6) \n\n3.
+Confirm your purchase\n\n4.
+Congrats, You just sent mail !
+We will print, stamp and send your letter\n"
     actions: []
     actions_position: bottom
     actions_width: fourty